 About this series

-Part 2: Refugee and Immigration History in Merced
+Day 2: Refugee and Immigration History in Merced/Central Valley

-This workshop is held after teachers have had enough time to incorporate feedback on their curriculum.
-As teachers are turned into knowledge producers, this workshop will ask teachers to create and share their curriculum proposals with refugee students and their parents for feedback.
+This workshop will focus on teachers as knowledge producers.
+Teachers will create and share their curriculum proposals with refugee students and their parents for feedback.

 Who should take this series?

 This course is geared towards educators who are interested in learning about culturally responsive pedagogy and ethnic studies.